Texas Money Services Crimes: Texas Finance Code §152.408

 (2) knowingly engages in an activity for which a money services license is required under this chapter without being licensed under this chapter.

-These new criminal laws were created by the 88th Texas Legislature in 2023,[2] effective September 1, 2023.[3]
+This new criminal law was created by the 88th Texas Legislature in 2023,[2] effective September 1, 2023.[3]

 The statute defines “money services” as “money transmission services or currency exchange services,”[4] which covers a wide swath of fintech activities, including cryptocurrency firms.

-How can I be charged with Money Services Offense?
+How can I be charged with a Money Services Offense offense in Texas?

-You can be charged with Money Services Offense if the state’s attorneys believe that each of the elements of Texas Finance Code §152.408 as described in the section above have been met.
+You can be charged with Money Services Offense in Texas if the state’s attorneys believe that each of the elements of Texas Finance Code §152.408 as described in the section above have been met.

-What is the punishment for Money Services Offense?
+What is the penalty for a Texas Money Services Offense offense?

-The Money Services Offense is punished as a third degree felony.[5]
+The Money Services Offense in Texas is punished as a third degree felony.[6]

 Money Services Crimes | Finance Code 152.408 | Penal Code 49.061 text with Texas and American Flag in background